cms-DQM/dials/README.md

 ## TODO Tracker

-* Integrate backend and frontend (machine learning view will be mocked for now)
+* Renew public user token when it expires in frontend and trigger confidential user token exchange for renewed public token
-* Add authentication using Django (local development) and CERN SSO for staging and production
+* Add backend and frontend dockerfile, docker-compose and deploy script
-* Create dockerfiles and docker-compose
+* Create documentation
-* Deploy scripts and s2i integration
-* Create documentation and tutorials
+* Create tutorials
 * R&D: Use HTCondor for nanoDQMIO file processing
 * R&D: Data Lakehouse for easy and fast access to data without risk of database and rest-api throttle when CMS Physicists want to develop/test a model (using SWAN + Spark)